 Couple sharing an intimate moment as they discuss managing painful sex in menopause

-Painful Sex in Menopause?
+Painful Sex During Menopause?
 Bring Back the Pleasure

 By Christina Hanna, MPH, CHES • Published 07/08/2024